-In this article I will be explaining how to go about setting up planes that have more than one electric motor.
-It is no secret that I am a big fan of using E-power for planes with multiple motors.
-To me, the advantages far outweigh the disadvantages when compared to glow power.
+It is no secret that the advantages of electric motors used with multi engine airplanes far outweigh the disadvantages when compared to glow power.
 First there is the clean factor; you never have to wipe oil off of your plane when using electric power, unless of course you flew too close to the overly rich glow plane or landed in an oil spill.
 The other thing is reliability; you never have to worry about getting both motors started and there is only a very rare chance of a motor quitting during the flight.
-Glow-power twins do have one great feature, though: that fantastic sound they make as they fly by.
-There is nothing else like it, but I would still give up great sound over reliability any day.
 So, let’s see what we need to do to properly set up a good running electric multi-motor plane.

 WHAT TO LOOK FOR IN A TWIN